Observing Supernova Neutrino Light Curves with Super-Kamiokande. II. Impact of the Nuclear Equation of State: Results

-So as to explore the properties of the PNS, representing the cumulative event number as a function of time measured backward from $t_{\rm last}$ was proposed in Paper I. In Figures \ref{fig:bw15} and \ref{fig:bw40} the backward cumulative event numbers with the Poisson statistical uncertainties are compared for different EOS models.
+In order to explore the properties of the PNS, representing the cumulative event number as a function of time measured backward from $t_{\rm last}$ was proposed in Paper I. The backward time analysis of the event number is useful to disentangle PNS properties that are washed out in the early phase by uncertainties such as that of the initial entropy profile.
+In Figures \ref{fig:bw15} and \ref{fig:bw40} the backward cumulative event numbers with Poisson statistical uncertainties are compared for different EOS models.
 We see that the cumulative event numbers of the Togashi EOS models have a shallow slope while those of the Shen EOS and T+S EOS models show a steep gradient around the time origin.
-The event rate of the Togashi EOS models varies slowly even in the late phase because the surface temperature of PNS is high due to its abundance of heavy nuclei.
+The event rate of the Togashi EOS models varies slowly even in the late phase because the surface temperature of the PNS is high due to its abundance of heavy nuclei.
 On the other hand, models with the Shen EOS and the T+S EOS are similar in the behavior of their backward cumulative event number around the time origin.
-This is consistent with the fact that the both EOSs share the low-density region where heavy nuclei reside.
-In addition, the difference in the time evolution of the cumulative event number is significant between the models with the LS220 EOS and T+S EOS while they are similar in $t_{\rm last}$.
+This is consistent with the fact that both EOSs share the low-density region where heavy nuclei reside.
+In addition, the difference in the time evolution of the cumulative event number is significant between models with the LS220 EOS and T+S EOS though they have similar $t_{\rm last}$ values.

 The PNS mass dependence of the backward cumulative event number is illustrated in Figure~\ref{fig:bwEOS}.
 Bands with different PNS masses are well separated, especially in the early phase.
 In contrast, the EOS dependence is still significant in the late phase as stated above.
-In the event of actual supernova neutrino detection then the theoretical predictions of the cumulative event number evolution will be useful as immediately comparable templates for extracting information about the PNS mass as well as the EOS.
+In the event of actual supernova neutrino detection, theoretical predictions of the cumulative event number evolution will be useful as immediately comparable templates for extracting information about the PNS mass as well as the EOS.
 In Paper I we have reported that the neutrino oscillation effect has no influence on the backward time analysis, particularly in the late phase.